danielabar/meblog/src/markdown/about-those-docs.md

   - "Access Chrome Bookmarks with Keyboard"
 ---

+**Update (June 2023):** I had the opportunity to dive deeper into the importance of engineering documentation and explore various aspects of maintainable software in an interview with host Robby Russell on the [Maintainable](https://www.maintainable.fm/) podcast.
+We discussed practical advice on what to document and how, as well as tackling technical debt and other software challenges.
+If you're interested in hearing more about these topics and gaining valuable insights, I highly recommend [listening to the episode](https://www.maintainable.fm/episodes/daniela-baron-about-those-docs).

 Today I want to write about engineering documentation.
 That is, docs that are written by engineers, for engineers that are working on the same project.
 It's known that despite the many benefits of having good project documentation, engineers generally dislike writing it.
 This means useful docs tend to be lacking on projects.
 Before we get into how to rectify this, let's first discuss what *not* to do.

 ## What Not To Do